-Judging: Monday from 1 p.m. to 2:30 p.m., with interview Location: Still Exhibit Barn Project Set Up: Friday at 6:30 p.m.
-Check in Time: Monday at 1 p.m.
+Judging: Monday from 9 - 10:30 a.m. with interview Location: Still Exhibit Barn Project Set Up: Friday at 6:30 p.m.
+Check in Time: Monday at 9 a.m.
 Check out Time: Saturday 7-8 p.m. or Sunday 8-9 a.m.
 Premiums: A=\$4; B=\$2; C=No premiums.

 - 1. All exhibits will be destroyed at the fairgrounds. - 2.
-More than one entry may be made, but only one entry per class. - 3.
-All food exhibits must be brought in on a firm disposable plate and must be covered, PLUS one individually wrapped for the judge.
+More than one entry may be made, but only one entry per class. - All food exhibits must be brought in on a firm disposable plate and must be covered, PLUS one individually wrapped for the judge.
 Place food in re-sealable plastic bag if possible. - 4.
-Any exhibit which requires refrigeration such as cream cheese, custards, etc. will not be permitted. - All recipes must be from scratch no mixes or can pie filling. - All exhibits should have a copy of the recipe on 3"x5" card. - 7.
-Exhibits of whole cakes, breads, cobblers and pies will have a piece taken for display, unless Grand, Reserve or Honorable Mention awarded.
+Any exhibit which requires refrigeration such as cream cheese, custards, etc. will not be permitted. - 5.
+All recipes must be from scratch no mixes or can pie filling. - All exhibits should have a copy of the recipe on 3"x5" card. - Exhibits of whole cakes, breads, cobblers and pies will have a piece taken for display, unless Grand, Reserve or Honorable Mention awarded.
 Then the whole cake, bread or pie will be displayed. - 8.
-Any product that may be sticky on the bottom may be put on cardboard covered in foil before putting food product on it.
+Any product that may be sticky on the bottom may be put on cardboard covered in foil before putting food product on it. - 9.
+Exhibitors will be judged on first-come, first-serve basis.
+They will follow the directions of the line clerk as to when to approach the next available judge. - 10.
+The panel of judges will interview exhibitors as they come, not per class. - 11.
+Exhibitors will bring all baked goods, and be interviewed for all items by the same judge. - 12.
+Interviews will take place any time from 1 p.m. until 2:30 p.m.
+No exhibitors will be allowed in line after 2:30 p.m. - Exhibitors may go to the Still Exhibit Barn to seek results of their projects after 5 p.m. or sooner if judging is completed. - 14.
+Exhibitor should have exhibitor tag filled out and attached to the plate with project.